Single Family Dwelling Permit

 How to apply

+All complete Single Family Dwelling applications can submitted to the Planning and Development Customer Service Counter Call Centre at 604-591-4086.
+Only complete applications will be accepted.
+See the Required document and Cost/Fees sections for complete submission requirements.
 The Guide to Applying for a Building Permit for a Single Family Dwelling may help you get details on the process as well.

 Professionals you may need

 A Registered Professional (RP) may be required to provide a Schedule B to accompany signed and sealed drawings.

 A Hydro Geologist may be required to provide proof of well water potability and quantity.

 A Design Consultant may be required to approve and sign drawings.

 Include the following documents with your New Single Family Dwelling Permit application:

 - a Building Permit Application Form;

 - an Owner Authorization Form (if the Applicant is not the Owner);